A molecular dive into how cells sense nutrients

 HSPH researchers identify key mechanisms in cellular growth process

 A new study by Harvard T.H.
-Chan School of Public Health researchers is the first to identify the primary mechanism controlling a metabolic process essential for cell growth and proliferation.
+Chan School of Public Health researcher is the first to identify the primary mechanism controlling a metabolic process essential for cell growth and proliferation.
 This pathway is centered around the mTOR protein, which relays growth signals to cells in response to external stimuli, including insulin and nutrients.
 The scientists speculate that one day researchers may be able to use this new knowledge to develop treatments for certain cancers which have uncontrolled mTOR signaling.

 The study appeared online in the February 21, 2013 issue of Science Express.